odr/pg-schema/README.md

     • In the instance declaration for
         ‘CQueryRecord PG Tutorial "orders" Ord3’
 ```
-It is not so clear but we can see that we try to use "Char" for some field in
-table "orders" with db-type "int4".
+We can see that we try to use "Char" for some field in table "orders" with db-type "int4".
 Good enough.

 Class `CanConvert1` has no methods and we can define it for new types as well.
 Now we can check is `seller_id` can be an `Integer`: